albertogallini/txn_engine/Readme.md

 - **EngineError::TransactionAlreadyDisputed**: If a dispute is attempted on an already disputed transaction.
 - **EngineError::TransactionNotDisputed**: If a resolve or chargeback is attempted on a non-disputed transaction.<br>

-I/O Error - deserialization of Engine from a previous session dump<br>
+I/O Error - deserialization of Engine internal state from a previous session dump<br>
-- **EngineError::Io**: I/O error while reading a previous session dump.
+- **EngineSerDeserError::Io**: I/O error while reading a previous session dump.
-- **EngineError::Csv**: Parsing error while reading a previous session session csv dump
+- **EngineSerDeserError::Csv**: Parsing error while reading a previous session session csv dump
-- **EngineError::InvalidClientId**: Parsing error while reading a previous session csv -> InvalidClientId
+- **EngineSerDeserError::InvalidClientId**: Parsing error while reading a previous session csv -> InvalidClientId
-- **EngineError::InvalidDecimal**: Parsing error while reading a previous session csv -> InvalidDecimal
+- **EngineSerDeserError::InvalidDecimal**: Parsing error while reading a previous session csv -> InvalidDecimal
-- **EngineError::InvalidDecimal**: Parsing error while reading a previous session csv -> InvalidBool
+- **EngineSerDeserError::InvalidDecimal**: Parsing error while reading a previous session csv -> InvalidBool

 #### Memory Efficiency
-The engine is designed to be memory efficient, processing transactions in batches (through buffering the input csv stream) and estimating memory usage to ensure scalability even with large datasets.
+The engine is designed to be memory efficient, processing transactions through buffering the input csv stream to ensure scalability even with large datasets.
+See `read_and_process_transactions` in `utility.rs`

 #### Concurrency Management
 In spite of `main.rs` implementing a single process that reads sequentially from an input CSV stream, the internal `Engine` is designed to support concurrent input transaction streams.
-Incorporating `DashMap` into the `Engine` struct for managing `accounts` and `transaction_log` provides a concurrent, thread-safe hash map implementation that significantly enhances our system's performance and scalability. <u>By allowing multiple threads to read or write to different entries simultaneously without explicit locking, `DashMap` reduces lock contention: Instead of locking the entire map or individual entries, `DashMap` uses fine-grained locking internally, reducing contention when many threads are accessing different parts of the data map.
-It improves memory efficiency, and simplifies our codebase, making it easier to manage concurrent operations across potentially thousands of client transactions</u>.
+Incorporating `DashMap` into the `Engine` struct for managing `accounts` and `transaction_log` provides a concurrent, thread-safe hash map implementation that significantly enhances our system's performance and scalability. <u>By allowing multiple threads to read or write to different entries simultaneously without explicit locking, `DashMap` reduces lock contention: Instead of locking the entire map or individual entries, `DashMap` uses fine-grained locking internally (i.e sharded locking'), reducing contention when many threads are accessing different parts of the data map.
+It improves memory efficiency, and simplifies the codebase, making it easier to manage concurrent operations across potentially thousands of client transactions</u>.
 This choice supports the goal of creating a high-throughput, low-latency transaction processing system that can scale with demand, all while maintaining code maintainability.<br>

 - Benefits of [`DashMap`](https://docs.rs/dashmap/latest/dashmap/struct.DashMap.html):
   - Concurrency: